 See all U.S. Embassy Dakar Health Alerts.

-- On May 3, the Government of Senegal extended the State of Emergency for 30 days.
+- On August 7, the Government of Senegal announced the following restrictions:

 - The U.S. Embassy has suspended all routine immigrant and nonimmigrant visa appointments and American Citizen Services.
 We will resume routine consular services as soon as possible but we are unable to provide a specific date at this time.

-- The U.S. Embassy will remain open for emergency American Citizen Services.
+- The U.S. Embassy remains open for emergency American Citizen Services.